-Lastly, there’s a wide choice of pillows designed to help people overcome particular sleep problems:
+Lastly, there’s a wide choice of pillows designed to help people overcome particular sleep problems.

-- Neck pain – There’s a wide range of orthopaedic pillows designed to offer special neck support for neck pain and cervical spondylosis sufferers
+- Neck pain pillows – There’s a wide range of orthopaedic pillows designed to offer special neck support for neck pain and cervical spondylosis sufferers

-- Pregnancy – Choose a pillow designed with special support designed for 2nd and 3rd trimester pregnant women
+- Pregnancy pillows – Choose a pillow designed with special support designed for 2nd and 3rd trimester pregnant women